CAMBI-tech/BciPy/language_model/README.md

 3.state update that gets a symbol decision and sends in return the appropriate prior distribution

-In addition, use_LMWrapper.pt provides a show case for how to call langModel class methods from the LMWrapper module.
+In addition, demo.py provides a show case for how to call langModel class methods from the language_model module.
 If there are problems in the process there are different error messages that can be raised: connection error, status code of response, correctness of input.